dmbarbour/wikilon/docs/ApplicationModel.md

 * dictionary compression of state is uniformly available
 * everything is visible and indexable for debugging

 The disadvantage is that our applications cannot directly *push* information.
-This can be mitigated in many cases by using some simple strategy to pull information (polling, long-polling, Comet, subscription, etc.) and by relying on external agents to push updates occasionally.
-But it does force us to favor a more RESTful architectural style.
+However, we can utilize external software agents to pull requests/todos and push updates.
+This can even be low latency with Comet-like long polling or subscriptions.
+Dictionary applications are very RESTful in nature.

+## Modeling State with Dictionary Applications

 Dictionary applications are free to present editable views of bytecode.
 Such views are potentially convenient for representing form or document based user inputs.